getyoti/yoti-doc-scan-android/README.md

 ## Yoti Doc Scan - Android SDK
 Yoti is an identity checking platform that allows organisations to verify who people are, online and in person.
-The Yoti Doc Scan SDK, allows the user to take a photo of their ID, we then verify this instantly and prepare a response, which your system can then retrieve on your hosted site.
+The Yoti SDK, allows the user to take a photo of their ID, we then verify this instantly and prepare a response, which your system can then retrieve on your hosted site.
 Further information can be found [here](https://developers.yoti.com/yoti-doc-scan)

 ## Requirements